Healthy Food to promote Aging with Nutrition

 Keep in mind that the term natural doesn’t always mean safe.

-And watch out for claims that seem too good to be true.
+And watch out for claims that seem impractical.

 Look for authors who are academics, experts in the field, government agency employees, and well-respected members of the medical community.